DanWlker/making_sense_of_k8s/README.md

    ![ingress diagram](./data/ingress.png)

+1. It's important to remember that while it's common for a pod to run just a single container, multiple containers can run in a single pod.
+This is useful when you have containers that need to share resources.
+In other words, we can scale up the instances of an application either at the container level or at the pod level.

+1. `Persistent Volumes`: Instead of simply adding a volume to a deployment, a persistent volume is a cluster-level resource that is created separately from the pod and then attached to the pod.
+PVs can be created statically or dynamically.

+   - Static PVs are created manually by a cluster admin

+   - Dynamic PVs are created automatically when a pod requests a volume that doesn't exist yet

+   Generally speaking, and especially in the cloud-native world, we want to use dynamic PVs.
+It's less work and more flexible.

+1. `Persistent Volume Claim`: A persistent volume claim is a request for a persistent volume.
+When using dynamic provisioning, a PVC will automatically create a PV if one doesn't exist that matches the claim.

 ## Yaml stuff, because why not

 1. `apiVersion`: apps/v1 - Specifies the version of the Kubernetes API you're using to create the object (e.g., apps/v1 for Deployments).